gramineproject/gramine/CI-Examples/redis/README.md

 Notice that we run Redis with two parameters: `save ''` and `protected-mode no`:

 - `save ''` disables saving DB to disk (both RDB snapshots and AOF logs).
-We use this parameter to side-step some bugs in Graphene triggered during the graceful shutdown of Redis.
+We use this parameter to side-step some bugs in Gramine triggered during the graceful shutdown of Redis.

 - `protected-mode no` allows clients to connect to Redis on any network interface.
-Even though we use the loopback interface (which is always allowed in Redis), Graphene hides this information.
+Even though we use the loopback interface (which is always allowed in Redis), Gramine hides this information.
 Therefore, we ask Redis to allow clients on all interfaces.

 # Redis with Select